HMspektec/agntdynmcs365bsnscntrldepth/masterdoc/getting-started-page.md

-# Dynamic 365 Business Central
+# Supercharge SMB business operations with AI and agents in Dynamics 365 Business Central - Day 01

 ## Getting Started with the lab

-Welcome to your Dynamic 365 Business Central Workshop, Let's begin by making the most of this experience.
+Welcome to your Dynamic 365 Business Central Workshop.
+Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment